arjunkathuria/react-smooth-image/readme.md

 ## Demo

-First one is a normal image, the second one is using `react-smooth-image`. (see github for proper example gifs)
+First one is a normal image, the second one is using `react-smooth-image`.

 ![](./demo/images/meh-react-logo.gif)   ![](./demo/images/smooth-react-logo-3.gif)